 Thankfully, there are many types of repairs that homeowners can perform on their longitudinal cracks.
 While it is probably best to have professionals do these repairs for you, some homeowners may feel comfortable trying these repairs on their own.
 Even if you don’t want to repair your driveway without professional help, fully understanding the types of procedures used during this process can make it easier for you to know what your repair technicians are doing when they work on your driveway.

 How Can I Fix It?

 When it comes to longitudinal crack repairs, there are a few different approaches to take.
 The first is to fix any low-severity cracks that are just starting to develop.
-These cracks must be under one-half inch wide to qualify as low severity.
+These cracks must be under a half-inch wide to qualify as low severity.
 Homeowners can easily apply a sealant to these cracks, adding as much filler as they can into the crack to not only support its structure but to keep the cracks from spreading.

 By contrast, high-severity cracks — those over one-half inch in width — may require more extensive repair techniques.
-For example, these cracks typically occur with multiple other cracks on the surface of a piece of pavement, which can trigger may complex issues.
+For example, these cracks typically occur with multiple other cracks on the surface of a piece of pavement, which can trigger many complex issues.
 In this scenario, a homeowner may need to remove and replaced the cracked pavement layer and add a new overlay to increase its strength.